Today FM: Broadcast History

 On 15 October 2011, Today FM confirmed Sam Smyth's Sunday radio show was being dropped.
 He had been presenting it for 14 years.
 Smyth had previously offended his bosses by commenting in a newspaper and on television about the Moriarty Tribunal, which criticised Today FM owner Denis O'Brien.
 Smyth said on air the next morning that he had been told not to talk about the end of his show and stopped one of his guests from talking about it too "before someone comes downstairs and pulls a wire we better move onto something else."
 The National Union of Journalists (NUJ) said it was concerned at the development.
 The Irish Independent, of which Denis O'Brien was a leading shareholder, reported that Anton Savage was being lined up to replace Sam Smyth.
 Eamon Dunphy subsequently resigned from Today FM's sister station Newstalk, in solidarity with Smyth and because, he said, the radio station's management wanted "dissenting voices" such as Constantin Gurdgiev off the airwaves.

 Ray D'Arcy hosted the weekday mid-morning slot for 15 years but abruptly left Today FM to rejoin RTÉ with immediate effect in December 2014.
 Alison Curtis served as an interim host until the appointment of Anton Savage who began his show, The Anton Savage Show on 26 January 2015, which now airs every Monday to Friday from 9 am to midday.
-Savage's previous Sunday morning show, "Savage Show" which aired every Sunday from 11 am to 1 pm ended and the slot was taken over by comedian Neil Delamere who now presents his own show titled "Neil Delamere's Sunday Best" which airs every Sunday from 11 am to 1 pm.
+Savage's previous Sunday morning show, "Savage Sunday" which aired every Sunday from 11 am to 1 pm ended and the slot was taken over by comedian Neil Delamere who presented his own show titled "Neil Delamere's Sunday Best" which aired every Sunday from 11 am to 1 pm for a period of time.

 On 17 August 2015, Colm O'Sullivan announced that his show The Mix-Up which had aired every Monday-Thursday 7-9 pm was ending after three years of being on-air and that O'Sullivan himself was retiring from the DJ business after nearly twenty years to take up a position as the new Programme Director of Today FM, O'Sullivan having joined Today FM in February 2013 with his show, "The Mix-Up" airing for the first time on Monday 4 February 2013.

-Anton Savage left the radio station on 2 December 2016, due to a disagreement with the radio station, and was replaced by Dermot Whelan and Dave Moore.
+Anton Savage left the radio station on 2 December 2016, and was replaced by Dermot Whelan and Dave Moore.
 On 25 January 2017, comedian Al Porter was announced, live on air, as the new host of the midday show, moving into Whelan and Moore's old slot.
 On 13 February 2017, Porter's show aired for the first time.
 However, in November 2017, after allegations of sexual misconduct made against Porter, he decided to resign from Today FM with immediate effect.